aimfreet/design-class-project/content/home.md

 Many icons are also universal.
 Images like a house or an envelope are recognizable all over the world, which can help with communicating to users regardless of the language they speak or their level of literacy.
 I have often observed small children, including my own son, easily navigate a mobile device, purely by tapping on icons, long before they were able to read.

 Lastly, icons can provide additional context to text.
-Specialized icons, known as emojis or emotion icons, can be helpful in person to person text communication where tone of voice is missing.
+Specialized icons, known as emojis or emotion icons, can be helpful in person-to-person text communication where tone of voice is missing.
 Emojis are generally used in social media applications, but they have been an <a href="https://www.campaignmonitor.com/blog/email-marketing/the-real-scoop-on-email-emoji-in-subject-lines/" target="_blank">effective tool for email marketing</a>, where companies are trying to capture a user's attention.

 <figure class="article-img-center margin-y-6">
     <img src="https://tankgirl-storage.s3.amazonaws.com/codepen-images/emoji_bubble.png" alt="Emoji Bubble" />